How Do Fungi Reproduce Sexually

 The Players: Gametes and their Formation

 The initial step often involves the formation of gametangia, specialized cells or structures that produce gametes or their equivalents.
-The fusion of compatible gametangia, a process called plasmogamy, results in the formation of a heterokaryotic cell.
+Now, the fusion of compatible gametangia, a process called plasmogamy, results in the formation of a heterokaryotic cell.
 This cell contains two genetically distinct nuclei from the different mating types, which co-exist within a single cytoplasm.
 This heterokaryotic stage is a hallmark of fungal sexual reproduction and can persist for extended periods.

 The Fusion of Nuclei: Karyogamy